rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-19-team-sfunshine-on-rgsoc-2018.md

 Joeun is a senior backend engineer of wide experience on online games and advertising companies.
 Currently, she teaches data science and machine learning using python language to students from beginners to experts.
 Joeun runs a YouTube channel, '[Today Code](https://www.youtube.com/channel/UCLR3sD0KB_dWpvcsrLP0aUg)' featuring short, educational videos focusing on data science topics.

 * [Seongjun Kim](https://twitter.com/wagurano)
 Seongjun is a prominent rubyist writing code for world peace, however, he has used java for various type of products in his company.
-He contributed to make social campaign web platform, (voteaward.com ansim.me by ruby on rails and tries to raise local ruby community.
+He contributed to make social campaign web platforms, [voteaward.com](https://github.com/peace-code/voteaward) and [ansim.me](Source) by ruby on rails and tries to raise local ruby community.

 * [Dohyung Ahn](https://twitter.com/adhrinae)
 Dohyung is a frontend engineer who has been working on React-Typescript based projects recently.
 He is in [protopie.io](https://www.protopie.io/) now.
 He has a huge enthusiasm for contributing to open source culture and he is happy to help programmers to not only improving their technical skills, but also products and projects.